hackclub/hackclub/workshops/dodge/README.md

 ### Adding Controls

 We only want the player to move when we press the controls. p5.js gives us a way to detect when keys are being pressed, namely with the function `keyDown()`.
 This function takes an argument that represents a key.
-For our purposes, we'll be needing `LEFT_ARROW` and `RIGHT_ARROW`, which are preset to correspond to the left and right arrow keys, respectively.
+For our purposes, we'll be needing `LEFT_ARROW` and `RIGHT_ARROW`, which are [keyCodes](http://p5js.org/reference/#p5/keyCode) preset by p5.js to correspond to the left and right arrow keys, respectively.

-Let's wrap the line about incrementing x-position by 1 in a conditional, so that it only happens on the condition that the right arrow key is pressed:
+Let's wrap the line we just wrote, about incrementing x-position by 1, in a conditional, so that it only happens on the condition that the right arrow key is pressed:

 ```js
 if (keyDown(RIGHT_ARROW)) {